Biography

 About Hossein Askari

-Hossein Askari was born in Iran.
-He received his elementary and high school education in England.
-He earned his B.S. in Civil Engineering, attended the Sloan School of Management and received his Ph.D. in Economics, all at the Massachusetts Institute of Technology.
-He was an instructor at MIT, Assistant Professor of Economics at Tufts University, Associate Professor of Economics at Wayne State University, Associate Professor and Professor of International Business and Middle Eastern Studies at the University of Texas at Austin, and came to GW in 1982, where he served as Chairman of the International Business Department and as Director of the Institute of Global Management and Research and where he is now the Iran Professor of International Business and Professor of International Affairs.
+Hossein Askari was born in Iran and received his elementary and secondary education in the United Kingdom.
+He then came to the United States where he earned his B.S. in Civil Engineering, attended the Sloan School of Management and received his Ph.D. in Economics, all at the Massachusetts Institute of Technology.
+He was an instructor at MIT, Assistant Professor of Economics at Tufts University, Associate Professor at the University of Texas at Austin in 1975, and Professor of International Business and Middle Eastern Studies at the University of Texas at Austin in 1978, before coming to George Washington University (GW) in 1982, where he served as Chairman of the International Business Department, Director of the Institute of Global Management and Research and the Iran Professor of International Business and International Affairs from 1998 to 2018.
+In January 2019, he became Emeritus Professor.
+He will devote his time to the tax-exempt Islamicity Foundation, which he incorporated to manage the Islamicity Indices Program and hopes to take to another university for its home.

-He served for two and a half years on the Executive Board of the International Monetary Fund and was Special Advisor to the Minister of Finance of Saudi Arabia; in this capacity he frequently spoke for Saudi Arabia at the Board, he developed the idea for a special Quota increase for Saudi Arabia and helped implement it giving Saudi Arabia an effective permanent seat on the Board, and he assisted in the negotiations of a $10 billion loan to the IMF.
-During the mid-1980s he directed an international team that developed a comprehensive domestic, regional and international plan for Saudi Arabia.
-During 1990-1991 he was asked by the governments of Iran and Saudi Arabia to act as an intermediary to restore diplomatic relations; and in 1992 he was asked by the Government of Kuwait to mediate with Iran.
+He served for two and a half years on the Executive Board of the International Monetary Fund and was Special Advisor to the Minister of Finance of Saudi Arabia; in this capacity he frequently spoke for Saudi Arabia at the IMF Executive Board; he assisted in the negotiations of a $10 billion loan to the IMF; and he developed the idea of a special Quota increase for Saudi Arabia, giving Saudi Arabia an effective permanent seat on the IMF and World Bank Executive Boards and promoting Saudi Arabia’s membership to the important G-20 Committee.
+During the mid-1980s he directed an international team that developed the first comprehensive domestic, regional and international energy models and plan for Saudi Arabia.
+During 1990-1991 he was asked by the governments of Iran and Saudi Arabia to act as an intermediary to restore diplomatic relations; and in 1992 he was asked by the Emir of Kuwait to mediate with Iran.